Priya-Chotiya/Promotion-Code-App/README.md

 # Promotion-Code-App

-In this project created simple CURD using Angular for frontend , NodeJs for backend.It has complete functionality like serach , filter , pagination , add, edit delete etc.
+In this project created simple CURD using Angular for frontend , NodeJs for backend with MongoDB database.It has complete functionality like serach , filter , pagination , add, edit delete etc.

 For Running Client Repo